janelia-flyem/dvid/README.md

 * A framework for thinking of distribution and versioning of large-scale scientific data similar to distributed version control systems like [git](http://git-scm.com).
-* Easily extensible *data types* that allow tailoring of APIs, access speeds, and storage space.
+* Easily extensible *data types* that allow tailoring of APIs, access speeds, and storage space for different kinds of data.
-* The ability to use a variety of storage systems by either creating a data type for that system or using a storage engine, currently limited to ordered key/value databases.
+* The ability to use a variety of storage systems via plugin storage engines, currently limited to systems that can be viewed as (preferably ordered) key-value stores.
 * A stable science-driven HTTP API that can be implemented either by native DVID data types or by proxying to other services.

 ![High-level architecture of DVID](/images/dvid-highlevel.png)

+How it's different from other forms of versioned data systems:

+* DVID handles large-scale data as in billions or more discrete units of data.
+Once you get to this scale, storing so many files can be difficult on a local file system or impose a lot of load even on shared file systems.
+Cloud storage is always an option but that adds latency and doesn't reduce transfer time of such large numbers of files or data chunks.
+Database systems (including embedded ones) handle this by consolidating many bits of data into larger files.
+This can also be described as a [sharded data approach](https://github.com/google/neuroglancer/blob/master/src/neuroglancer/datasource/precomputed/sharded.md).
+* All versions are available for queries.
+There is no checkout to read committed data.
+* The high-level science API uses pluggable datatypes.
+This allows clients to operate on domain-specific data and operations rather than operations on generic files.
+* Data can be flexibly assigned to difference types of storage, so tera- to peta-scale immutable imaging data can be kept in cloud storage while smaller, frequently mutated label data can be kept on fast local NVMe SSDs.
+* (Work in progress) A newer storage backend will allow "chained storage" such that data published at a particular version, say on AWS Open Data, could be reused for later versions with only new modifications stored locally.
+This requires extending storage flexibility to versions of data across storage locations.

 While much of the effort has been focused on the needs of the [Janelia FlyEM Team](https://www.janelia.org/project-team/flyem), DVID can be used as a general-purpose